Practice Information | Clare Abbey

 - should your results be normal or require no action, you will not hear from us

-- if two weeks has elapsed and you wish to know your results please phone the surgery 065 6829719 (select option 3) and leave your name/date sample taken and name of nurse who took sample(s) when prompted to do so.
+- if two weeks has elapsed and you wish to know your results please phone the surgery 065 6829719 (select option 2) and leave your name/date of birth and contact telephone number when prompted to do so.

-- Your entire blood samples taken will not be reviewed in full until all results are available, so your treating Doctor has the full picture.
+- The entire blood samples taken will not be reviewed in full until all results are available, so your treating Doctor has the full picture.

 - Your Doctor will advise you if and when further/repeat tests are required.